ClusterHQ/flocker/docs/using/installing/index.rst

     $ flocker-ca initialize mycluster
     Created cluster.key and cluster.crt.
 Please keep cluster.key secret, as anyone who can access it will be able to control your cluster.

-You will find the files ``cluster.key`` and ``cluster.crt`` have been created in your working directory.
+You will find the files :file:`cluster.key` and :file:`cluster.crt` have been created in your working directory.
-The file ``cluster.key`` should be kept only by the cluster administrator; it does not need to be copied anywhere.
+The file :file:`cluster.key` should be kept only by the cluster administrator; it does not need to be copied anywhere.

 .. warning::